107% rule: GP3 and F3 Series

 The 107% rule is also used in the GP3 Series and the succeeding Formula 3.
 So far, the rule has only been in effect on one occasion during the GP3 era.
 In the 2012 Silverstone round, Carmen Jordá failed to set a lap time within 107% of the pole time.
 As she was also outside 107% of the fastest time in the practice session, she was not allowed to start the race.

 After a 10-year absence, Zdeněk Chovanec became the first driver in the F3 era to fall foul of the rule, qualifying about 8 seconds off pole position time at Austria, but he was allowed to start both sprint and feature races, as his lap time from the free practice session was sufficient for him to participate.

 MotoGP

 MotoGP uses a similar rule for race competition, where riders must be within 105% of the lap times of the fastest rider in each of the practice sessions in order to take part in qualifying sessions.
 Between 2013 and 2021, the 107% rule was also used in the competition.
 Riders including Aleix Espargaro and Cal Crutchlow criticized about the effectiveness of the rule when Christophe Ponsson finished one lap slower than the race winner in 2018 San Marino Grand Prix, urging the FIM to tighten the rule.

-Indycar
+Japanese rider Takumi Takahashi, who won Suzuka 8 Hours in 2010, failed to qualify in 2023 San Marino motorcycle Grand Prix after running 0.6 slower than the 105% of the fastest lap time in practice sessions.

+IndyCar

-The Indycar Series uses a similar rule for race competition, where cars must be within 105% of the lap times of the fastest car.
+The IndyCar Series uses a similar rule for race competition, where cars must be within 105% of the lap times of the fastest car.